cgreenhalgh/databox-101/README.md

 As of 2019-09-26, 0.5.2, I have fixes for
 - driver-sensingkit cgreenhalgh branch lib-node-0.10
 - app-light-graph cgreenhalgh branch lib-node-0.10
-- databox-quickstart node app and driver
+- databox-quickstart node app and driver, go app and driver arm build
+- driver-tplink-smart-plug cgreenhalgh branch alt-plug-lib

 ### on arm...